 About the Contest

-The 21st Annual Ceremony will be held on April of 25, 2017 at 7 PM.
+The 22nd Annual Ceremony will be held in April of 2018.
 All finalists will be asked to read their poems aloud to the audience.
 Cash prizes will be awarded in two age categories, grades 6-8 and grades 9-12.
 All finalists receive cash prizes, in varying levels based on their placement of Honorable Mention, Third, Second, and First Prize.

 Each year, a total of about 30 poems are selected.
 These poems are published in a booklet that is distributed at the ceremony, as well as kept in the library’s permanent collection.